fuxoft/fxmasm/MUSIC_FORMAT.md

 `LOOP 3 40,50 TR+ 4 NEXT`

-Provided that transpose is 0, this plays the notes 40, 44 and 48 (C, E, G#), each for 1 second.
+Provided that initial transpose value is 0, these instructions play the notes 40, 44 and 48 (C, E, G#), each for 1 second.
 After that, the transpose value remains set at 12.

 ### NOISE uint

 Sets the noise type to `uint`.
-Acceptable values are 0 to 31.
-Note that the noise type is shared by all three voice (this is AY hardware feature, unfortunately).
+Valid values are 0 to 31.
+Note that the noise type is shared by all three voices (this is AY hardware feature, unfortunately).

 ### NOISE+ int

 Adds the `int` signed integer to the noise type value and then ANDs the result with 31.
-Used to slide the noise type gradually.
+Used to slide the noise type gradually or change in specific pattern.
 For example:

-`NOISE 0 LOOP 5 30,2 NOISE+ -20 NEXT`
+`NOISE 30 LOOP 5 30,2 NOISE+ -20 NEXT`

 This produces 5 notes, each of them 2 interrupts long, with noise values 30, 10, 22, 2 and 14 respectively.
 This can be used for some complex percussion sounds, especially in conjuction with the LEG+ directive.

 > Note that some of the earlier songs had an error in the playroutine that resulted in ANDing the sum with 15 instead of 31.
-When playing those old songs in the current AY player, the noise might sound "wrong".
+When playing those old songs in the current (correct) AY player, the noise might sound "wrong", i.e. different from the original game when the song uses the `NOISE+` directive.

 ### TYPE uint